 Each type of fair value is categorized based on the lowest level input that is significant to the fair value measurement in its entirety.
 The information about assumptions made in the fair value is included in the following notes:

-- Note 5: Participating Loan Interests

-- Note 6: Investment in Mortgage Trust, Other Financial Assets, and Warrants

-- Note 14: Fair Value Measurement
+- Note 5: Participating Loan Interests - Note 14: Fair Value Measurement a) Financial Instruments

 3. Significant Accounting Policies